rafigk2v9c/rootengine/README.md

 **THIS TOOL IS FOR EDUCATIONAL AND AUTHORIZED SECURITY TESTING ONLY.**

 * Use ONLY in controlled test environments, VMs, or authorized systems
-* Authors are NOT responsible for any damage, data loss, or legal consequences
+* Author are NOT responsible for any damage, data loss, or legal consequences
 * Unauthorized use may be ILLEGAL in your jurisdiction
 * You accept FULL RESPONSIBILITY for your actions